pzwiernik/advanced-applied-econ/docs/projects.md

 ## Guidelines for Proposing Your Own Topic

 I highly encourage you to propose your own topic, especially if it aligns with an ongoing master's thesis or early PhD research!
-Given the 3–4 week timeframe, an ideal custom proposal should be a targeted experiment rather than a sprawling literature review.
+Given the 3–4 week timeframe, an ideal custom proposal should be a targeted experiment or theoretical derivation rather than a sprawling literature review.

 If you choose to propose your own topic, it must meet the following criteria:

-1. **Relevance:** It must explicitly use a methodology covered in the course (e.g., graphical models, latent variable adjustments, network spillovers, non-Gaussian identification).
+1. **Relevance:** It must explicitly engage with a methodology covered in the course (e.g., graphical models, latent variable adjustments, network spillovers, non-Gaussian identification).
-2. **Empirical or Simulation Component:** You must implement the method on data (real or simulated) to see how it performs.
+2. **Core Component:** You must either implement the method on data (real or simulated) OR provide a formal methodological/theoretical analysis.
-3. **Critical Evaluation:** Show me that you understand the mechanics of the method by testing its boundaries.
+3. **Critical Evaluation:** Show me that you understand the mechanics of the method by testing its boundaries, limits, or underlying assumptions.

-**To propose a topic:** Submit a short, 1-page PDF outlining your economic question, the dataset or simulation you intend to use, the primary method you will apply, and 1–2 core references.
+**To propose a topic:** Submit a short, 1-page PDF outlining your economic question or theoretical focus, the dataset/simulation (if applicable), the primary method you will analyze, and 1–2 core references.